bstnfrmry/hanabi/README.md

 - Edit the language code on line 3  `export const it = {`

 ℹ️ How the translations are composed
-`tagline: "Play Hanabi online with friends!",`
+`tagline: "Play Hanab online with friends!",`
 The first element of every line is the translation name (keep it as is and do not translate it).
 The translation itself is located under the double-quotes.

 - Start translating!